cjennison/bitcoin_poverty_study/README.md

 Then run the `transaction_downloader.py` with the name of your block list and an output file name
 (ex. `python transaction_downloader.py block_requests/blocks_for_yesterday.json transaction_data/tx_dump_1.json`)

+Next run country_mapper.py to output a list of transactions relayed from a specific country (ex. 'python country_mapper.py < path/to/transaction json file > < output file name > < country >')